avafinger/bpi-m64-firmware/readme.md

 - GbE (Gigabit ethernet)
 - LEDs (Blue and Green) - 3.10.105 only
 - LCD 7" with Touch Screen (Not tested!)
-- Support for HW decoding (cedrus H264) - deb files and instructions apart from this image
+- Support for HW decoding (cedrus H264) - https://github.com/avafinger/cedrusH264_vdpau_A64

 This OS image is based on the works and ideas of
 -------------------------------------------------